 FY 2025 funding is provided through an annual operating transfer from the General Fund of \$495,000, an increase of \$145,000 from FY 2024, a FY 2024 year-end transfer of \$500,000 from excess revenues, interest earnings, and the available fund balance.
-Projects totaling \$1,900,000 are proposed for funding in FY 2024.
+Projects totaling \$1,900,000 are proposed for funding in FY 2025.
 This includes \$645,000 for the Parks & Recreation Department for miscellaneous park repairs, \$145,000 for repairs at Ravenswood Mansion and Cool Springs House, \$50,000 for asphalt overlay of existing trail sections, \$630,000 for projects at the Library including replacement of the flat ballasted roof sections and continued soffit repair, \$285,000 for various projects at the Service Center including replacement of the diesel fuel tanks, \$100,000 for as-needed maintenance at City Hall now that that building is incorporated into the General Fund, and \$45,000 for as needed work at the Safety Center East and Fire Station 2.

 The Post-Employment Benefits Fund (PEBF), a component activity of the General Fund, allows for the accumulation of reserve funds beyond the Annual Required Contribution (ARC) to the Post Employment Benefit's Trust for the payment of retiree insurance benefits.
 Annual contributions are made to the fund from the various City funds with personnel (General Fund, Water & Sewer Fund, & Emergency Communication District Fund).
 A biennial actuarial study determines the required transfer amount from the various funds directly to the Post-Employment Benefits Trust.
 The trust is a legal instrument designed to ensure that such funds are used only to pay for qualified retiree benefits in the future and to enhance the return on investment of idle funds for which significant payment of obligations will not occur for 5-10 years.
-In addition, funds are transferred from the General Fund to allow for the accumulation of funds to help cover future payment obligations associated with the final payout to employees of accrued annual and sick leave at retirement.
+In addition, funds are transferred from the General Fund to employees of accrued annual and sick leave at retirement.
 By setting aside funds annually, the City will be better prepared to address the budgetary impact of this fluctuating expense in the coming years.